Yan-Chu-Wayve/grpc_cpp_python/README.md

 # gRPC C++ Python Project

-A comprehensive gRPC-based TestAgent service with a C++ server implementation and Python client, derived from the Wayve Driver SDK.
+A dummy gRPC-based TestAgent service with a C++ server implementation and Python client, derived from the Wayve Driver SDK.

 ## 🚀 Project Overview

-This project demonstrates a complete gRPC service architecture featuring:
+This project demonstrates a dummay gRPC service architecture featuring:

 - **C++ Server**: High-performance server implementation with thread-safe operations
 - **Python Client**: Comprehensive client with full API coverage and demo functionality